michaelnmmeyer/gutenberg/README.md

      * - contents: ebook text, encoded to UTF-8, normalized to NFC, compressed with
      *   zlib.
 Boilerplate legalese is stripped.
      * - url: where the ebook was downloaded.
-     * - last_modified: date of last modification, as reported by the server from
+     * - last_modified: date of last modification.
+This is the date reported by the
+     *   Gutenberg catalog, not the one reported by the server from which the file
-     *   which the ebook was downloaded.
+     *   was downloaded.
      * - when_downloaded: when the ebook was downloaded.
      */
     CREATE TABLE IF NOT EXISTS Data(